 “Go speak to him.
 We need to know why he is checking the IDs.
 We will hold your place here.”
 Claire pushed me towards him, ever impatient.

 “Jen, please.
 Don’t you want to see Arjun?
-He consistently has security tagging along, no one can get near him.
-He is never coming back.
+He consistently has security tagging along, and no one can get near him.
+He is never coming back to this corner of the world.
 Move, he is going to answer you.
 He likes you.
 Take advantage of that.”
 She quipped.
-I stared, her pleading eyes were as fake as the very reason she wanted to attend the session.
-Her wheat-colored skin shined in the sunlight while her wild curly hair had a life of their own.
+I stared.
+Her pleading eyes were as fake as the very reason she wanted to attend the session.
+Her wheat-colored skin shined in the sunlight while her wild curly hair had a life of its own.
 She had sharp features, and her confident personality did wonders for her.
 The thick liner made her eyes attractive, but the nude gloss gave her a decent look.
 I sighed and said the next words, which I would regret forever.
 Priti also threw an encouraging smile as she was also excited to attend the seminar.
 I would get marked absent on my first day because of Arjun Rajput, but I somehow didn’t feel guilty about it.
 Damn, the attraction had its own life and forced us to do things that we never imagined in our wildest dreams or even worst nightmares.

 “Hi,” I repeated, smiling a little while I bit my lip.
 My nervous habit to curb my anxiety never escaped.

 “Hey,” he smiled back but avoided eye contact.
 Was he also anxious?
 His black eyes moved around while his hair fell on his face.
 He ran his fingers and tucked them behind his ears.
 He wore a modest white tee with blue jeans having holes all over.
-Most of the time, he was working, but if not, I had seen him playing football.
+He was working most of the time, but if not, I had seen him playing football.
 I was sure he was trying to get on the team.